Petar Čule: University

 In the autumn of 1917, Čule enrolled at the Catholic Faculty of Theology in Sarajevo.
-The Jesuits, who greatly impacted Čule, led the faculty, serving as professors and its heads.
+The Jesuits, who greatly impacted Čule, led the faculty, serving as professors and their heads.
 He was an excellent student.
 After finishing the third year, Čule was ordained a priest on 20 June 1920 by the then diocesan administrator of Vrhbosna Ivan Šarić who later became the archbishop. Čule held his first mass on his name day, 29 June 1920.
-Since Kruševo still wasn't a parish nor it had a church, Čule held his first mass at the local Sajmište cemetery, where his mother, who died in 1919, was buried.
+Since Kruševo still wasn't a parish nor did it have a church, Čule held his first mass at the local Sajmište cemetery, where his mother, who died in 1919, was buried.
 Dominik Mandić held the sermon.

 Croatian historian Fr.
 Miroslav Vanino had good connections in France and managed to secure stipends for four Croatian students.
-Three stipends were for Institut Catholique de Paris, and were used by Đuro Gračanin, Ivan Merz and Juraj Šćetinec.
+Three stipends were for Institut Catholique de Paris and were used by Đuro Gračanin, Ivan Merz and Juraj Šćetinec.
 The fourth stipend came from Belgian Cardinal Désiré-Joseph Mercier, the archbishop of Mechelen–Brussels for the Catholic University of Leuven.
 The students jointly went to Zagreb, with the first tree going via Trieste to Paris, while Čule went via Vienna to Leuven.
-However, in Leuven Čule became troubled by the fact that the financier, the Archdiocese of Paris had financial troubles, and even though his stipend wasn't canceled, this was the main reason why he decided to leave Leuven.
-Other reasons were that the students in Leuven were theologians who wanted to specialise a certain branch of theology, while Čule's intention was to depth his general theological knowledge.
+However, in Leuven, Čule became troubled by the fact that the financier, the Archdiocese of Paris, had financial troubles, and even though his stipend wasn't cancelled, this was the main reason why he decided to leave Leuven.
+Other reasons were that the students in Leuven were theologians who wanted to specialise in a specific branch of theology, while Čule intended to deepen his general theological knowledge.
 Also, the Belgian climate didn't suit the young Čule.
 Therefore, Čule returned to his homeland around Easter of 1921.